Adventures & experiences in contemporary technology

 This appears to be a German Debian variant that uses KDE as its desktop environment.
-It gets the latest version of Iceweasel (think Firebox without the proprietary branding) by default too and without any extra effort needed on the part of a user.
+It gets the latest version of Iceweasel (think Firebox without the proprietary branding) by default as well and without any extra effort needed on the part of a user.

 Until the 12.04, release this was sponsored by Canonical but that has changed with Blue Systems taking over for the 12.10 release.
-It remains the KDE flavour of Ubuntu in spite of this and that seems to remain the case for the foreseeable future.
+It remains the KDE flavour of Ubuntu despite this and that seems to remain the case for the foreseeable future.

 As the name suggests, thus Ubuntu variant is suitable for older computer hardware.
 Also, it is based on LTS releases of Ubuntu so there is no need to upgrade every six months either.

-There’s plenty on offer from Linux Mint and the way in which it has developed is surprising when you realise the size of the team and their resources; the latter became apparent during a major LMDE update when servers couldn’t cope with the load.
-In contrast to an Ubuntu project that has been infected with delusions of being the apple of the Linux world, Linux Mint is far more community oriented.
+There’s plenty on offer from Linux Mint and how it has developed is surprising when you realise the size of the team and their resources; the latter became apparent during a major LMDE update when servers couldn’t cope with the load.
+In contrast to an Ubuntu project that has been infected with delusions of being the apple of the Linux world, Linux Mint is far more community-oriented.
 That makes it a gentler world than one where you hear about people needing to win arguments.

-Apparently, some wonder why we need Lubuntu with this around.
-It is based on LTS releases of Ubuntu so it escapes that six monthly cycle and its a developing trend with many downstream distros taking a similar approach.
+Some wonder why we need Lubuntu with this around.
+It is based on LTS releases of Ubuntu so it escapes that six-monthly cycle and it’s a developing trend with many downstream distros taking a similar approach.
 Each Linux Mint is taking that tack now.

 Essentially, this would appear to be a Debian-based distro with the latest version of GNOME in its testing edition; it’s 3.4.2 in the stable release.
 There are six-monthly updates that are reminiscent of Ubuntu too, especially when you consider that an in situ upgrade can be accomplished using the package management facilities.